mbeddr/mps-platform-docs/src/doc/docs/mbeddr/index.md

     - ^^mbeddr.spawner^^

     They can be installed by calling `gradlew.bat install "-PMPS_Installation=<path to MPS>"` from the root folder of the mbeddr.core repository when building from source.
-The actionsfilter plugin is necessary for the actionsfilter language.
+The actions filter plugin is necessary for the actions filter language.